schnell18/localenv/README.md

 - curl
 - xxd

+### Install podman on MacOS

+The recommended method to install podman on MacOS is to utilize Homebrew:

+    brew install podman

+### Install podman on Linux

+The recommended method to install podman on Linux is to utilize distribution-specific package manager.
+For example, on Debian/Ubuntu type:

+    sudo apt-get update && sudo apt-get install podman

+On Arch/Manjaro type:

+    sudo pacman -S podman

+### Install podman on Windows

+Grab the Podman Windows installer from podman's github project and install podman with the GUI installer.

+### Setup podman-compose

 The podman-compose tool is bundled in this project.
 No separate installation is necessary.
+However, make sure you install the following Python packages required by podman-compose:

+- pyyaml
+- dotenv

+### Setup localenv

-After successful installation of the aforementioned tools, please clone the [localenv repository][2] by typing:
+After successful installation of the aforementioned tools and libraries, please continue to setup localenv.
+The localenv is distributed as github project in source format.
+No binary package or installer is provided.
+You can install localenv simply by cloning the [localenv repository][2] as
+follows:

     cd ~
     git clone https://github.com/schnell18/localenv.git